Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 />
 <br>
 <br>
-All external links navigate to their intended destination and open in a new browser tab..
+All external links navigate to their intended destination and open in a new browser tab.
+I have added the files 'internal-links-test.mov' and 'external-links-test.mov' to the /assets/testing directory to demonstrate this.

+## Deployment

 ## Credits

+<strong>Content</strong>

+A number of classes and elements such as the contact forms and buttons are based on <a href="https://getbootstrap.com" target="_blank">Bootstrap</a> documentation and design.
+For layout simplicity, I have followed the container > row > col formula.

+All icons used on the site (hamburger menu, quote symbols, payment info and social media links) were taken from <a href="https://fontawesome.com/start/" target="_blank">Font Awesome</a>.

+The 'return to top' button feature at the bottom right of the page uses code based on recommendations from
+<a href="https://w3schools.com/" target="_blank">W3Schools</a> and <a href="https://stackoverflow.com" target="_blank">Stack Overflow</a>.
+The specific instructions can be found <a href="https://stackoverflow.com/questions/32102747/how-to-make-a-back-to-top-button-using-css-and-html-only" target="_blank">here</a>.

+<strong>Media</strong>

+<strong>Acknowledgements</strong>

 The following features on the site are based on <a href="https://getbootstrap.com" target="_blank">Bootstrap</a> documentation: